-ELT 699 Master's Thesis (6 credits).
+ELT 699 Master's Thesis (6 credit hours).
 Requires completion of individual and original research work on a topic related to some aspect of TESOL that addresses both theoretical and practical aspects of ELT.
 The thesis is supervised by the thesis faculty supervisor and is defended to the satisfaction of the thesis committee.
 Graded as Pass/No Pass.
+Prerequisite: good academic standing.

+MTH

-MTH Mathematics
+Mathematics